Miserlou/django-knockout-modeler/README.md

 django-knockout-modeler
 ==============

-Super easy knockout.js ModelView templates for you Django models
+'''django-knockout-modeler''' makes it super easy to use knockout.js with your Django models.
+It's great for project with objects that have lots of different models, or models with lots of different fields, or both.
+It can be used in both prototyping complex applications and directly in the templates of simple ones.

-* django-knockout-modeler turns this:
+* '''django-knockout-modeler''' turns this:

     ```python
     class MyObject(models.Model):